Who can apply?

 Information about funding your training can be found on the Department for Education website.

-For general information about eligibility criteria, routes into teaching, gaining school experience, etc., please visit the Department for Education website
+For general information about eligibility criteria, routes into teaching, gaining school experience, etc., please visit the Department for Education, Get Into Teaching website

 Apply through DfE Apply (we appear as North West SCITT) or directly with our partnership Ambition Institute.